Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Case Studies

 \subsubsection{CartPole-v1}

-In the CartPole control task \cite{michie1968boxes}, a pole is attached to a cart moving along a frictionless track, to be balanced upright for as long as possible within a fixed horizon $T$.
-The state vector $x_t\in\mathbb{R}^4$ consists of the cart position $x_{t,0}$, the cart velocity $x_{t,1}$, the pole angle $x_{t,2} = \theta_t$, and the pole angular velocity $x_{t,3}$ at time step $t$.
-The input $u_t \in \{0, 1\}$ denotes the acceleration of the cart to the left or right.
-The system dynamics are given in Appendix~\ref{app:thm4_system_cart_pole}.
+In the CartPole control task~\cite{kumar2024empirical}, a pole is attached to a cart moving along a frictionless track, to be balanced upright for as long as possible within a fixed horizon $T$.
+The state vector $x_t\in\mathbb{R}^4$ consists of the cart position $x_{t,1}$, the cart velocity $x_{t,2}$, the pole angle $x_{t,3}$, and the pole angular velocity $x_{t,4}$ at time step $t$.
+The action $u_t \in \{0, 1\}$ denotes the acceleration of the cart to the left or right.
+The system dynamics is detailed in Appendix~\ref{app_cartpole_dynamics}.
+A reward of $1$ is given for every time step in which the pole is maintained in an upright position.
+Additionally, the time horizon is truncated to a maximum of 500 steps, as this duration is empirically shown to be sufficient to demonstrate the agent's effectiveness in performing the task~\cite{kumar2024empirical}.

 We seek to verify that the pole is balanced upright within tolerance $\mathfrak{g}$ at the end of horizon $T$, starting from a range of initial cart positions and pole angles.
 With $\mathfrak{i}_l$, $\mathfrak{g}$ as parameters, our specification $(\mathcal{X}_i,\mathcal{X}_g,T)$ is given by